mParticle/docs/src/pages/integrations/braze/event/index.md

 ### Kit Integration

 The Braze solution offers features that involve Braze-proprietary user interaction components including Newsfeed, In-App Messaging, and Feedback.

-In order to properly incorporate Braze with the mParticle SDK, please review the [Kits](/developers/sdk/android/kits/) section of the mParticle SDK Guide.
-To enable Newsfeed, In-App Messaging, and Feedback features you will need to [call the Appboy embedded kit directly](/developers/sdk/android/kits/#making-direct-calls-to-kits).
+To use Braze with one of the mParticle mobile SDKs, please review the kit documentation for the [Android SDK](/developers/sdk/android/kits/) or the [iOS SDK](/developers/sdk/ios/kits/).

+You must directly call the Braze kit to use the Newsfeed, In-App Messaging, and Feedback features.
+Examples of directly calling a kit are provided for both [Android](/developers/sdk/android/kits/#making-direct-calls-to-kits) and [iOS](/developers/sdk/ios/kits/#making-direct-calls-to-kits).

+To use Braze with the mParticle web SDK, continue reading below.

 #### Push Notifications

-Push notifications work a bit differently for web and for mobile.
+Push notifications work differently for web and for mobile.

 ##### Web